 Acquisition of American Development Corporation of Tennessee, Inc.: In the second quarter of fiscal 2021, we acquired substantially all the assets of American Development Corporation of Tennessee, Inc. ("ADC") under the terms of an asset purchase agreement among us, ADC and its shareholders.
-We paid \$25 million for the acquisition, using funds available under our revolving credit facility with U.S. Bank National Association to fund the acquisition.
+We paid \$25 million for the acquisition.
 ADC was a water treatment chemical distribution company operating primarily in Tennessee, Georgia and Kentucky.
 The results of operations since the acquisition date, and the assets, including the goodwill associated with this acquisition, are included in our Water Treatment segment.
 Costs associated with this transaction were not material and were expensed as incurred.